 The closest possibility Gell-Mann discusses is a program called Tierra, written by Thomas S. Ray.
 In this program there is a standard "ancestor," an "organism" consisting of eighty computer instructions.
 From it other organisms descend.
 Mutations are introduced into these descendants at rate about a million times higher than the average mutation rate in eukaryotes.
 When the computer's memory is full, the older or more defective organisms are "killed off."
 The outcome of this artificial process about which Gell-Mann has the most to say is the evolution of a more compressed version of the original ancestor, one with only 36 instructions instead of eighty (p 315).
 He mentions the evolution of no new features in Tierra.
 Yet the noteworthy outcome of biological evolution is not the reduction of the instruction set, but the growth of it, and the emergence of new features.
 As real life evolves, new genes with new meaning are added to the genome.

 In his 1995 book, At Home in the Universe (5), Kauffman also mentions Tierra.
 To Kauffman what's interesting about Tierra is the fact that the organisms become extinct.
 "They disappear from the stage and are heard from no more" (p 238).
 From this behavior he draws a lesson about the size and frequency of extinctions in real life, not about evolutionary advances.
-The evolution in Tierra which he describes is all copying and shuffling; the process does not generate new programs or subroutines.
+In sum, the evolution in Tierra which he describes is all copying and shuffling, while not generating new programs or subroutines.

 Kauffman also discusses another attempt to duplicate evolution in a computer model.
 The result is negative (p 276-277):